Experiencing Knee Pain Conditions? Physiotherapy for Knee Pain Injuries

 Are you experiencing Knee Pain?
 Knee pain is a common complaint and affects roughly 27% of all adults.
 It is not unusual that numerous people experience similar knee pains that affect their daily life.
-Over usage of the knee such as hiking uphill or running often may lead to deterioration of the knee cartilage, resulting in knee pain.
+Over usage of the knee such as Hiking uphill, Cycling, Jumping or Running often may lead to deterioration of the knee cartilage, resulting in knee pain.

 The knee is one of the most used joints that we use on a daily basis.
 The knee is important for us to function in our daily lives and therefore is important to treat any symptoms before the pain get worse.
 If you do experience knee pain, it is important to seek treatment or further advice from a certified doctor or physiotherapist before the issue deteriorates.

-Physiotherapy is the treatment of injury, disease, and disorders through physical methods such as exercises, massage, and other treatments.
+Physiotherapy is the treatment of injury, disease, and disorders through physical methods such as exercises, massage therapy, and other treatments.
 Physiotherapy does not include any medication or surgery to help alleviate patient issues but is able to refer you to a specialist if necessary.